 Then there’s the business of medicine.
 Uh-oh.
 The B-word – its implications go against much of what doctors are formally taught.

-After a decade or more in education and training that stresses the importance of following the flock, doctors are thrown headfirst into the real world to scratch out a living on their own.
-The result is that most become small-business owners.
+After years of education and training that stress the importance of following the flock, doctors are often thrown headfirst into finding patients.
+Many become small-business owners in private practice.